We're working to improve the way we communicate and engage with our community and have developed a Community Engagement Strategy to guide our journey.

 • Increased awareness about Council services and functions through an increase in the provision of consistent, timely and reliable information to the community and key stakeholders

-Strathbogie Shire Council recognises there is enormous value in engaging with its community in a timely and mutually constructive manner.
+We recognise there is enormous value in engaging with our community in a timely and mutually constructive manner.
 Effective engagement allows Council to identify and understand the motivations, passions, pressure points, needs and aspirations of its communities.

 Some of the key activities for which public consultation is required are strategic and financial management plans, changing the basis of rating, policy and strategy development, major projects, and facility development, changes in Council services, and community land classification and management.